rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 single action.

 When an auth server receives a rotation request, it will:

 - Generate a new `X25519` keypair.
 - Generate a new `RSA` wrapping keypair using its configured keystore.
 - Create a new `WrappedKey` using these keypairs.
-- Mark all other active keys for rotation by setting their `Rotate` field to `true`.
+- Mark all other active keys for rotation by setting their `State` field to `rotating`.
 This is done in place of removing all other keys in order to avoid delays or failures that might come from other auth servers not having immediate access to an active `WrappedKey`.
-- Replace its own active `WrappedKey` with the newly created one, moving the original value to the rotated keys list.
+- Replace its own active `WrappedKey` with the newly created one, marking the original value's `State` as `rotated`.
 - Apply all writes described in a single, atomic write to the backend.

 All other auth servers will check if their keys are marked for rotation when a change to the resource is picked up by their watcher.
 If they find their keys need to be rotated, they will essentially repeat the key generation steps:

 - Generate a new `RSA` wrapping keypair using their configured keystore
-- Push a placeholder `WrappedKey` containing the `RSA` keypair and an empty `WrappedPrivateKey` to the active keys list.
+- Push an unfulfilled `WrappedKey` containing the `RSA` keypair and an empty `WrappedPrivateKey` to the active keys list.
-- Wait for an already rotated auth server to wrap the new `X25519` private key with the `RSA` public key included in the placeholder.
+- Wait for an already rotated auth server to wrap the new `X25519` private key with the `RSA` public key included in the unfulfilled `WrappedKey`.
-- Confirm the placeholder key is now complete and move the old wrapped key to the rotated keys list.
+- Confirm the unfulfilled `WrappedKey` is now complete and mark the old `WrappedKey.State` as `rotated`.

 Once all auth servers have finished rotating their keys, rotation is complete.
-Completion is confirmed when the `Rotate` field of all `WrappedKeys` in the active keys list are set to `false`.
+Completion is confirmed when the `State` field of all `WrappedKeys` in the active keys list are set to `active`.

-Its worth noting that during the waiting period, the keys scheduled for rotation are still included as recipients during encryption.
+It's worth noting that during the waiting period, the keys scheduled for rotation are still included as recipients during encryption.
 Which means actively rotating auth servers can still easily decrypt session recordings while waiting for a new `WrappedKey` to be generated.